 Where it appears on your return

 If your tax software is wired correctly, all four lines populate automatically once you enter the Schedule C number.
-If you're hand-filing, watch for these four — they're the most-skipped of any self-employed return.
+If you're hand-filing, watch for these four.
+They're the most-skipped lines on any self-employed return.

 What if I have multiple businesses?